quangdaon/quangdao.com/src/posts/blog/2023-04-13-how-to-draw-svgs-in-code.md

 ---
 title: How to Draw with SVG Code
 description: Ever wished you can draw with nothing but a text editor?
-I don't know why, but here is how you can!
+I don't know why, but this is how you can!
 tags: [svg, tutorial]
 categories: [Technology]
 date: '2023-04-13'